evennia/evennia/evennia/contrib/grid/extended_room/README.md

     This is a nice beach.
 It is full of people.

-There are four time-of-day states that are meant to be used with these tags.
+There are four default time-of-day states that are meant to be used with these tags.
 The room tracks and changes these automatically.
 By default they are 'morning', 'afternoon', 'evening' and 'night'.
 You can get the current time-slot with `room.get_time_of_day`.
 You can control them with